SC328 - New Developments in High-speed Optical Networking: OTN beyond 100G, 100G/200G/400G Ethernet, Flex Ethernet

 Initially developed for DWDM transport of SONET/SDH, the OTN has evolved to provide a common convergence layer for IP and Ethernet traffic.
 The standard has evolved to move from a combination of point-to-point DWDM line systems and metro ROADM networks to a full, end-to-end managed network.
 The 2009 revision of the standard extended the OTN hierarchy "at both ends," adding a new lower tier (ODU0) optimized for the transport of 1000GBASE-X (Gigabit Ethernet), and a new upper tier (ODU4) optimized for the transport of the new 100GBASE-R (100 Gigabit Ethernet) as Ethernet came to replace SONET/SDH as the primary client carried over optical networks.
 DWDM networks based on OTN have provided a common convergence layer for SONET/SDH, IP, and Ethernet traffic.
 The ODUflex container allows the OTN to carry client signals at any rate, allowing support of data center interconnect and storage-area networking protocols such as Infiniband and Fibre-Channel, video distribution signals including various SDI and DVB_ASI signals, and mobile fronthaul/backhaul with support of CPRI.
 Recent work has focused on “OTN beyond 100G”, which has been undertaken as a general purpose approach allowing large aggregate signals to be composed of multiple wavelengths over the same fiber route, where the wavelengths may be different modulation formats and bit-rates according to the reach required for each connection, and to take advantage of flexible grid networks.
 This is being done both to improve spectral efficiency and to support new, emerging higher rate clients such as 400 Gb/s Ethernet and Flex Ethernet, which can create large OTN client signals through the bonding of multiple Ethernet PHYs.

 Since the IEEE 802.3ae (10 Gb/s Ethernet) project in 2003, Ethernet has become an increasingly important client of the OTN.
-This was followed up with addition of 40 Gb/s and 100 Gb/s Ethernet in 2010 by 802.3bs, by 25 Gb/s Ethernet in the just-completed P802.3by project, addition of 200 Gb/s and 400 Gb/s Ethernet by the P802.3bs project now underway, and addition of 50 Gb/s Ethernet by the P802.3cd project, also currently underway.
+This was followed up with addition of 40 Gb/s and 100 Gb/s Ethernet in 2010 by 802.3bs, by 25 Gb/s Ethernet in the just-completed P802.3by project, addition of 200 Gb/s and 400 Gb/s Ethernet by the P802.3bs project completing in late 2017, and addition of 50 Gb/s Ethernet by the P802.3cd project, also currently underway.
 In addition to carrying Ethernet as an OTN client, in the cases where OTN line interface rates and Ethernet rates are common, the same pluggable modules are used for Ethernet interfaces as well as for OTN client (grey optics) interfaces.

 The Flex Ethernet implementation agreement provides a way to create a range of Ethernet client rates that may not correspond to Ethernet physical layer PHY rates.
 This enables a variety of network scenarios including non-LAG bonding of Ethernet PHYs to support larger flows, matching of Ethernet rates to transport network line rates that may vary with modulation format and reach, and channelization of multiple Ethernet flows within a group of bonded PHYs.